chschnell/build-qt5-rpi/README.md

 ### Host Virtual Machine Setup

-If you use VirtualBox, create a 32-Bit Debian virtual machine and give it at least 16GB of hard disk space.
+If you use VirtualBox, create a 32 or 64 Bit Debian virtual machine and give it at least 16GB of hard disk space.

+**32-Bit hosts:**

-If you plan to use only a single processor core, give your machine 4GB of RAM.
-If you plan to use multiple cores instead and your CPU supports PAE ([Physical Addresss Extension](https://en.wikipedia.org/wiki/Physical_Address_Extension)):
+ * If you plan to use only a single processor core, give your machine 4GB of RAM.
+ * If you plan to use multiple cores instead and your CPU supports PAE ([Physical Addresss Extension](https://en.wikipedia.org/wiki/Physical_Address_Extension)), then:
    * assign as many cores and as much RAM (max.
 4GB times the number of cores) as reasonably possible, and
    * make sure to enable PAE and IO-APIC in the virtual machine to make the extra RAM accessible to the kernel (tested with 4 cores and 8GB of RAM).
+ * You can test these settings later once the host is up and running by running `uname -r` where you should read something like 4.9.0-4-686-**pae** and by running `free -h` where you can check the RAM size.

-Boot the machine, install Debian from `debian-9.3.0-i386-netinst.iso` and log in.
+Boot the machine, install Debian from the `.iso` and log in.
+You can work with the defaults in Debian setup, for a minimal setup unselect all at `tasksel` except:

+ * [X] `SSH Server`
+ * [X] `standard system utilites`

 ### Host Debian Setup

 If you use VirtualBox, use `ip addr` to find your host's IP address and then use a SSH terminal (like [putty](http://www.putty.org/) on Windows) from here on to interact with the host machine.

-In case you did enable PAE in the virtual machine earlier, you can test it by running `uname -r` where you should read something like 4.9.0-4-686-**pae** and by running `free -h` where you can compare the RAM size.

 Completely optional (the bash script does not need root permissions, only a few steps in this section) but useful, install `sudo`: